 The Gunung Leuser National Park, which covers an area of around 9.000 sq km, is home to an impressive and diverse wildlife that includes tigers, rhinos, elephants, gibbons, reptiles and of course orangutans.
 There are also more than 380 species of birds and a huge number of flowers, trees and other plants.

-The main point of access to this impressive habitat is the village of Bukit Lawang, from where treks are organized to enable you to encounter the wildlife in its natural habitat.
-A permit is needed to enter the Gunung Leuser National Park and it is highly recommended to be accompanied by a licensed guide as finding your way through the dense forest will be an impossible mission.
+The main point of access is the village of Bukit Lawang, from where treks are organized to enable you to encounter the wildlife in its natural habitat.
+A permit is needed to enter the Gunung Leuser National Park (cost of 150,000 rupiahs / person) and it is highly recommended to be accompanied by a licensed guide as finding your way through the dense forest will be an impossible mission.

 For a very pleasing ending to a trek, most tourists go back from the jungle to Bukit Lawang by what is locally called ‘rafting’, which would actually be more accurately described as ‘tubing’.

 Tube rafting down the Bohorok river is a popular activity.
 You can go down the rapids on the top of a tube as a very refreshing way to end your trek or as a fun activity on a relaxing afternoon.

 If rafting when returning from your trek, the tubes will have been brought to your departure point by some porters.
 You will just have to go down the river and enjoy.
 Tubes will be attached together to form a kind of canoe and your guide as ‘captain’ will make you reach the village safely.

 When going rafting by yourself, it is possible to rent a tube in Bukit Lawang, float down the river for about 15 km and take the bus back.
 This will normally take about three hours.
 It is much safer to be accompanied by a local person who knows the area, especially during the rain season when the river can be quite swollen and dangerous.
 Life jackets are usually not included in the price so do never tube alone or when the river is flooded to avoid accidents!